EinBaum/SuperIgnore/README.md

 - Temporary (timed) ignores
 - Ignore only in selected chat channels
 - Uses default WoW interface and /ignore command
+- You can add an ignore "reason"
 - Can show ignored messages in GUI
 - Works with Prat, WIM and WhisperFu

+## Chat Commands

+The /ignore command is modified so you can include an ignore reason:

+	/ignore Name REASON

 ## Modules
 - Included modules can filter names & messages: